Mintbase/Grants-Program/applications/konomi.md

 Yuqing has more than 7 years experience in social media advertising and community building.
 Before Konomi Network, she started her career as a commercial broker in physical commodity trading sectors.
 Besides, she is one of the top chinese KOL in Singapore with over 300K+ organic followers on instagram.
 As a sole proprietor, built relationship with and represented over 100 corporate partners in their online advertising campaigns, including Huawei, Casio, Shopee, Grab, Lazada, Carlsberg and etc. Her expertise in communication and community building is valuable to this project.

-John, tech contributor, is a Substrate developer and technical ambassador of Polkadot.
+John, tech contributor, is a Substrate developer and technical ambassador of Mintbase.
 He was the CTO of Cdot and blockchain tech lead of ARPA project.

 We have already built a working preliminary swap module with a multi-asset module as a base layer.
 It is in our team code repository.